The mental benefits of stretching are mind-bending.

 Twisting ourselves into unusual positions is also an excellent way to strengthen our awareness and practice mind-body connection.
 This connection is slowly built through every session, as we notice the sensations that each movement creates: “How does this feel?
 What else is going on in my body?
 How about in my mind?”
 Mindfulness is a powerful skill to have, and you’ll see its benefits during, and long after, your movement practice.
 This connection has long been studied in Yoga, a spiritual discipline that aims to bring harmony to the body and mind.
 While what we do at Flexibility with Vera is not Yoga, it is important to recognize that our understanding of the connection between mind, body and breath can be largely attributed to this discipline.

 So go ahead, take some time out of your day to breathe, connect with your body, and melt away some of that residual daily stress.
-You’ll not only improve your flexibility skills, but maybe your emotional well-being, too!
+You’ll not only improve your flexibility skills, but maybe your mental health, too!